mysql-net/MySqlConnector/docs/content/tutorials/net-core-mvc.md

 ### Initialize ASP.NET Core Web API

 Create a folder named `BlogPostApi`, then run `dotnet new webapi` at the root to create the initial project.
-Run `dotnet add package MySqlConnector`.
+Run `dotnet add package MySqlConnector.DependencyInjection`.
 You should have a working project at this point, use `dotnet run` to verify the project builds and runs successfully.

 ### Update Configuration Files